If you are looking for the best aftershaves on the market today, you have come to the right place.

 It also has a variety of other oils and extracts that improve the elasticity of your skin helping to alleviate the signs of aging.

-This balm has been created with dry skin in mind, although it is undoubtedly an excellent choice for sensitive skin also.
+This post shave balm has been created with dry skin in mind, although it is undoubtedly an excellent choice for sensitive skin also.

 Thanks to its 0% alcohol content, there won’t we any further dehydration to your skin cells as a result of alcohols diuretic properties.
 It is also free of antiseptic and artificial dyes, making it great for sensitive skin.